Optimizing Data Intensive Flows for Networks on Chips: Definitions and Assumption

+The flow matrix is the matrix form of a group of divisible load theory equations, where each equation describes the relationship between the computation time, transmission time and finish time.
+It can be obtained via \cite{zhang2018optimizing} \cite{zhang2018thesis}.
+The flow matrix concept is illustrated in terms of a simple example.
+The load $L$ is assigned to the corner processor $P_{0}$, as shown in Figure \ref{fig:2t2}.
+The whole load is processed by four processors $P_{0}$, $P_{1}$, $P_{2}$, $P_{3}$ together.

-The processor $P_{0}$, $P_{1}$ and $P_{2}$ start to process its respective load fraction at the same time.
+The processor $P_{0}$, $P_{1}$ and $P_{2}$ start to process their respective load fraction at the same time.
 This includes $P_{1}$ and $P_{2}$ as they are relayed load in virtual cut-through mode at $t = 0$.
 Because we assume a homogeneous network (in processing speed and communication speed), $\alpha_{1} = \alpha_{2}$ and $P_{1}$ and $P_{2}$ stop processing at the same time.
-The processor $P_{3}$ starts to work when the $\alpha_{1}$ and $\alpha_{2}$ complete transmission.
-That is, the link $0-1$ and $0-2$ are occupied transmitting load to processor $1$ and $2$, respectively and only transmission to $3$ when that is finished.
+The processor $P_{3}$ starts to compute when the $\alpha_{1}$ and $\alpha_{2}$ complete transmission.
+That is, the link $0-1$ and $0-2$ are occupied transmitting load to processor $1$ and $2$, respectively and only transmit to $3$ when that is finished.